Health

 What we asked the organisation to do in this case:

-• Apologise to Ms C for the failings identified.
-The apology should meet the standards set out in the SPSO guidelines on apology available at: www.spso.org.uk/information-leaflets
+• Apologise to C for not advising them to return within three months, and for failing to fully reflect on their complaint until prompted by our investigation.
+The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets

 What we said should change to put things right in future: